SvetlanaNesmiyan/Fullstack-JS_courses/README.md

 7. **Footer** with additional links and social media

 ## Installation
-No installation required - simply open the `index.html` file in any modern web browser.
+No installation required - simply open the `index.html` file in any modern web browser./ Use a direct link to this site https://svetlananesmiyan.github.io/Fullstack-JS_courses/

 ## Customization
 To customize this project: